zalando/planb-docs/oauth2.rst

 `Authorization Code Grant Type`_
     Client redirects to Plan B and user logs in with his credentials.
     This grant type is used for *User to Service* authentication.
+`Implicit Grant Type`_
+    In the implicit flow, instead of issuing the client an authorization code, the client is issued an access token directly via browser redirect.
+    Plan B allows the implicit flow only for clients which are flagged as "non-confidential".
 `Resource Owner Password Credentials Grant Type`_
     User and client credentials are directly exchanged for an JWT access token.
     This grant type is mostly used for *Service to Service* authentication